Turkey: Fresh arrest warrant for Osman Kavala, hours after acquittal | DW | 18.02.2020

 The Istanbul prosecutor's office said in a statement that it planned to appeal Tuesday's verdict of a panel of judges finding Kavala not guilty and setting him free.

 Prosecutors also ordered Kavala to be kept in jail while he is investigated in a separate case.
-He is being probed for an attempted overthrow of the Turkish constitutional order through alleged ties to Turkey's 2016 coup attempt.
+The 65-year-old is being probed for an attempted overthrow of the Turkish constitutional order through alleged ties to Turkey's 2016 coup attempt.